-Students who do not continue to meet the MCHS requirements, or who are dropped from any college course, either by the instructor or the student, without approval from the MCHS counselor, may be referred back to their school of residence.
+Students who do not continue to meet the MCHS requirements, or who add or are dropped from any college course, either by the instructor or the student, without approval from the MCHS counselor, may be referred back to their school of residence.
 This includes single infractions.

 Q: What are the start and end times for a typical MCHS day?

 A: There is no such thing as a "typical day" at MCHS.
 Students will have personalized schedules that meet the needs of the individual and their course requirements.
 However, classes can begin as early as 8:00 am and end as late as 5:30 pm.
 Some classes may require additional hours outside of regular school times.
 For example, students who are in Drama are required to meet after hours for rehearsals and productions, and are required to be in attendance from 6 pm until 10 pm or later.
 On occasion, students may be required to be in attendance on a Saturday if productions fall on a weekend.

 Q: Are the college classes for high school students only?